esmf-org/esmf/src/addon/ESMX/README.md

 One of the main pieces provided by ESMX is the *unified driver executable*.
 A good starting point to explore this feature is the [ESMX_AtmOcnProto](https://github.com/esmf-org/nuopc-app-prototypes/tree/develop/ESMX_AtmOcnProto) example under the NUOPC prototype repository.

-The name of the unified driver executable created by ESMX is all lower case `esmx`.
+The name of the unified driver executable created by ESMX is all lower case `esmx_app`.
 This name will be used for the remainder of this section to refer to the unfied driver executable.

 ### ESMX\_Builder